perladvent/perldotcom/content/article/bang-bang.md

 #!/usr/bin/perl
 ```

-Sometimes you see the `env` program, which finds the the first `perl` in your path:
+Sometimes we see the `env` program, which finds the the first `perl` in our path:

 ```
 #!/usr/bin/env perl
 ```

-`env` does not split args therefore you can't add options:
+`env` does not split args therefore we can't add options:

 `#!/usr/bin/env perl -w`